Effective Pantry Pest Extermination

 Of these pests, drugstore and cigarette beetles, as well as Indian meal moths are most prevalent in the Pacific Northwest.

 These pests are about 1/10 of an inch long and reddish-brown in color with an elongated shape.
 The head is deflexed, and the tips of the antennae have three enlarged segments.
 Faint lines run lengthwise on the beetles’ wing covers.
+True to their name, drugstore beetles feed on a variety of pharmaceutical products including laxative teas and strychnine.
+In the home, they may also feed on almonds, peanuts, paprika and red pepper, cornmeal, flour, and wheat, dry dog and cat food, coffee beans, and books and manuscripts.

 These beetles are about 1/8 of an inch long, yellowish to reddish-brown in color and are oval-shaped.
 The head is bent downward sharply, nearly at right angles, giving the beetle a humpbacked appearance.
 Wing covers are smooth, and the antennae segments are uniform and saw-like.
+Cigarette beetles prefer to feed on dried tobacco, but they will also eat spices, beans, dried fruits, peanuts, yeast, and seeds.
+They may also damage the leaves and bindings of books when feeding on paste.

 Indian Meal Moths